Chapter 3.2.2 Appearance¶

 Appearance is the default program that changes the theming of LXQt for a different visual look.

 The tab Widget Style changes the way windows, buttons, and menus are drawn.
-To change the usage Qt widget will change the buttons and tooblbars look on Lubuntu in Qt applications use the Qt Style menu.
+To change how buttons and tooblbars look on Lubuntu in Qt applications use the Qt Style menu.
 The section Qt Palate changes colors on Qt applications.
 To change the background color of windows use the Window button and then choose your color.
 To change foreground elements colors use the View menu.
 To change the color of selected buttons and text change the Selection button.
 To change the color of hyperlinks on windows change the Link button.
 To change how the text of windows appears change the Window Text field.
 To change the color of text on buttons change the View Text button.
 To change the color of text you have selected press the Selected Text button. to change the color of links you have visited press the Visited Link button.
 To change your colors back to default press the Default Palette button and then press Apply.
-Check the checkbox Set GTk themes settings will apply native themes to GTk applications.
+Check the checkbox Set GTK themes settings will apply native themes to GTK applications.
 The field for GTK 2 Theme will select a theme for GTK2 applications.
-The GTK 3 Theme field sets the theme with GTK3 applications.
+The GTK 3 Theme field sets the theme for GTK3 applications.
 The checkbox Activate on single click has makes things you normally need two clicks for one click.

 The Icons Theme tab changes desktop icons on your computer and if you click on the icon theme which is previewed on horizontal rows.
 The icon theme changes how all the icon look and how some button looks in other windows such as the reset button as well.
 The Colorize Icons based on widget style will slightly change the background icons with the color of the background.
 However changing an icon theme may not apply until the application is restarted or you log out and back in again.